pompeiifreckles/Device-Drivers/README.md

 This is in no way complete and you shouldn't rely on this solely to write drivers.\
 This is my own interpretation of the Kernel Device Drivers _written by Greg Kroah Hartman_.\
 This repo also serves the purpose of documenting my own progress and noting the updated methods not yet available in the book.\

+## I want to write drivers, where do I start?
+Visit [kernel newbies](https://kernelnewbies.org/), it's got a lot of resources listed there.\
+Read the book Kernel Device Drivers by Greg Kroah Hartman.\
+Connect with maintainers over IRC.